Ticketing System –

 With a ticket system from OTRS, you not only benefit from the functions listed below, but you also receive a variety of additional features.

 Optimize customer communication and improve your company’s services.
 Communication silos are avoided by integrating the different departments.
 All relevant information and customer data is managed centrally.
-The service team can be reached on all channels via multichannel integration.
+The service team can be reached on all channels via omnichannel integration.

 Extensive reporting functions provide you with an overview of all important KPIs.
 OTRS can be customized to your needs at any time via the service packages.